• Skip to primary navigation

 Here is a list of the main components of this recipe.
 Most of them will be in your pantry or fridge:

-• Self-rising flour – this wonderful baking staple is ideal for this recipe, as it already contains rising agents which help the flour to rise beautifully.
+• Self-raising flour – this wonderful baking staple is ideal for this recipe, as it already contains rising agents which help the flour to rise beautifully.

 • Baking powder – to make these pancakes even fluffier, a teaspoon of baking powder will do wonders here.
 You can also use baking soda, check the substitutes section for more information.